Uí Liatháin: Career in Britain

 The Uí Liatháin are known from both Irish and British sources, respectively the Sanas Cormaic and Historia Brittonum, to have had colonies in Wales and Cornwall.
-According to the Historia Brittonum they were driven out of North Wales by Cunedda and his sons.
+According to the Historia Brittonum they were driven out of North Wales by Cunedda and his sons, and possibly have settled in South Wales such as the kingdoms of Dyfed, Ystrad Tywi, and Brycheiniog since they weren’t driven out from there.

 Alongside the Uí Liatháin in this region of Britain were a significant force of the so-called Déisi, whose story is told in the famous Expulsion of the Déisi already mentioned above, as well as a smaller population of the Laigin.
 Neither are specifically connected to the Uí Liatháin, or connected to each other, in any of the Irish sources, but collaboration can certainly not be ruled out, especially in matters relating to trade, including the slave trade.
 The Déisi Muman lived adjacent to them in the neighbouring County Waterford and the Laigin could be found not much farther east in the Kingdom of Leinster.

 The Uí Liatháin can, however, be associated easily with their apparent relation Crimthann mac Fidaig, the legendary King of Munster and dominant High King of Ireland of the 4th century.
 They are mentioned not only in the same passage in the Sanas Cormaic, but are close relations in all the earliest genealogical manuscripts.

 In a 1926 paper, Eoin MacNeill discusses the movements of the Uí Liatháin at considerable length, arguing their leadership in the South Irish conquests and founding of the later dynasty of Brycheiniog, figures in the Welsh genealogies matching Uí Liatháin dynasts in the Irish genealogies.
 He argues any possible settlement of the Déisi would have been subordinate until the ousting of the Uí Liatháin by the sons of Cunedda.
 The founder of Brycheiniog, Brychan, is in all probability the early dynast Macc Brocc (for whom see below), while the name Braccan also occurs early in the pedigrees of the Uí Fidgenti and Uí Dedaid, close kindred of the Uí Liatháin.
-MacNeill further associates this with the sovereignty in Ireland and conquests in Britain of their cousin germane, the monarch Crimthann mac Fidaig.
+MacNeill further associates this with the sovereignty in Ireland and conquests in Britain of their first cousin, the monarch Crimthann mac Fidaig.